symfony/symfony-docs/book/templating.rst

 tag in a parent template is always used by default.

 You can use as many levels of inheritance as you want.
-In the next section, we'll go over a common three-level inheritance model and explain how templates are organized inside a Symfony project.
+In the next section, a common three-level inheritance model will be explained along with how templates are organized inside a Symfony2 project.

 When working with template inheritance, here are some tips to keep in mind: